 It’s in the interest of the bosses and their politicians to hide cases of assault and harassment in order to protect their image, their careers, and their profits.
 The rich and powerful are in a position where they can get away with harassment because the state is on their side.
 For this reason, we cannot trust the capitalists or their governments to put an end to sexual assault and violence against women.
 The capitalist system offers nothing but violence and oppression.

 It’s time for the labour movement to lead the fight for a new society, a socialist society in which the wealth created is democratically controlled by those who create it.
 A society in which workers—irrespective of gender, race, or religion—control production, and could quickly put an end to all poverty and misery.
 Under workers’ control, production would be driven by human need and not private greed.
-This means massive investment in services for victims of assault, housing, education, quality healthcare, childcare, etc. On the basis of democratic production, democracy would be expanded to all spheres of life.
-When an assault is committed in our schools, our workplaces or in our communities, it will be up to the community itself to protect the victim and to work with them to ensure how best to address grievances.
+This means massive investment in services for victims of assault, housing, education, quality healthcare, childcare, etc.

 We won’t be able to immediately put an end to all oppression and violence with historic roots that go back hundreds of years.
 But when different layers of the working class fight together against a common enemy—capitalism and the state that upholds it—the walls that divide us will quickly start breaking down.
 We are already seeing this process as revolutionary movements unfold around the world.
 If fighting against a common enemy is already breaking down divisions, imagine what will happen when we come together to build a new society.